 Principle Strategy Indicator Financial strength Effective stewardship of the Company's financial resources, investing in assets and focusing on long-term opportunities, which contribute to the Company's future strength.
 Profitability, cash flow and maintenance of investment grade credit ratings.
-Managing commercial risk.
-Customer service Delivering reliability, fair prices and exceptional service.
-Improving customer satisfaction.
-Operational excellence Setting high standards for the Company's operations and system investment, operation and maintenance.
-Effective asset management and improving network resilience and performance, measured by customer minutes lost and customer interruptions.
-Employee commitment Equipping employees with the resources and skills they need to operate successfully and in a safe and rewarding environment.
+Customer service Delivering reliability, dependability, fair prices and exceptional service.
+Improving network resilience and performance, measured by: customer minutes lost, customer interruptions and customer satisfaction.
+Operational excellence Setting high standards for the Company's operations, system investment and maintenance.
+Effective asset management, managing commercial risk and improving network resilience and performance.
+Employee commitment Equipping employees with the resources and support they need to operate successfully and in a safe and rewarding work environment.
 Leading safety performance, engaging employees and effective leadership.
 Environmental respect Using natural resources wisely and protecting the environment, where it is impacted by the Company's operations.
 Reducing environmental impact and promoting and pursuing long-term sustainability.
-Regulatory integrity Adhering to a policy of strict compliance with appropriate standards, policies and legislation.
-Strong internal controls, regulatory engagement and industry influence.
+Regulatory integrity Adhering to a policy of strict compliance with applicable laws, regulations, standards and policies.
+Strong internal controls, effective regulatory engagement and industry influence.